What is Michigan’s Qualified Forest Program?

 - A forest management plan is required for the parcels being enrolled.

 What are the benefits of enrolling in the QFP?

 - A maximum 18 mill reduction of school operating taxes on non-homestead property with the Qualified Forest School Tax Affidavit.

 - The Qualified Forest Taxable Value Affidvit prevents the “uncapping” of a property’s taxable value when a parcel currently enrolled in QFP changes ownership.

 How to Apply:

-Contact your Conservation District Forester, Shawn Kelly, through the form below or visit the Michigan Department of Agriculture and Rural Development Qualified Forest page for more information and to download an application.
+Contact your Conservation District Forester, Ben Savoie, through the form below or visit the Michigan Department of Agriculture and Rural Development Qualified Forest page for more information and to download an application.